pouchdb-community/pouchdb-all-dbs/README.md

 `allDbs()` was deprecated in PouchDB 2.0.0, but that doesn't mean it can't live on as a plugin!

 This plugin exposes the `PouchDB.allDbs()` function, which you can use to list all local databases.
-It works by listening for `PouchDB.on('created')` and `PouchDB.on('destroyed')` events, and maintains a separate database to store the names of those databases.
+It works by listening for `PouchDB.on('created')` and `PouchDB.on('destroyed')` events, and maintaining a separate database to store the names of those databases.

 Usage
 -----